EDCD/EDMarketConnector/README.md

 This problem is tracked as [Issue #86](https://github.com/Marginal/EDMarketConnector/issues/86).

-### Rares profits wiped out
+### Didn't update: Carrying Rares
 Due to a bug in the server that supplies the data to this app, profit on any Rare cargo in your hold may be wiped out when you visit the in-game Commodity Market after having “Updated”.

-If you're trading Rares turn off the “Automatically update on docking” setting and ensure that you visit the in-game Commodity Market at a station where you intend to sell Rares **before** hitting “Update”.
+This app will not auto-update when you dock if you're carrying Rares.
+Visit the in-game Commodity Market at a station where you intend to sell Rares **before** hitting “Update”.

 This problem is tracked as [Issue #92](https://github.com/Marginal/EDMarketConnector/issues/92).